C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

      x. make them always UB

-     y. make them, at the implementation's per-instance choice, either a compile-time or a runtime error (a trap), or either
+     y. make them, at the implementation's per-instance choice, either a compile-time or a runtime error (a trap or signal), or either

 	     p. an object-creation-time nondeterministic particular concrete value, or